darkquesh/huee-open-course-check/README.md

-# Hacettepe EEE Open Course Check
+# STUD - Student's Unique Depression
 Checks which courses are available in an academic term

 To run, download all the files and navigate into the download folder and execute the following lines: